AdobeDocs/core-services.en/help/interface/organizations.md

 Typically, Experience Cloud administrators grant access to applications and services.
 In rare circumstances, you can link application credentials to an Adobe ID.

-1. Follow the steps in your email invitation to the Experience Cloud.
+1. Follow the steps in your email invitation to Experience Cloud.

 1. Log in using your Adobe ID or Enterprise ID.